Alexander Ostrovsky: Private life

 In 1847 Ostrovsky met Agafya Ivanovna, a lower middle-class 24-year-old woman who lived in the Yauza neighborhood, and became close to her.
 Nothing is known of her, except that her sister's name was Natalya Ivanovna Belenkova (but that second name might have belonged to her husband).
 According to Lakshin, there was strong possibility that her parents were ex-serfs; in that case her surname most certainly would have been Ivanova.

 Despite his father's strong objection, in mid-1849 Ostrovsky, while the family was away, took Agafya into the house as his civil partner.
 Marriage was out of question and Gasha (as she was known) never demanded that.
 Ostrovsky apparently wasn't expecting this relationship to be a lasting one, but it proved otherwise and Gasha stayed with him until her death in 1867.
 Poorly educated, but talented and intelligent woman, she had deep knowledge of the lower classes' life and certainly exerted some influence upon the dramatist.

 In the Autumn of 1859, while working upon The Storm Ostrovsky spent some time in Davydkovo and Ivankovo nearby Moscow, the two places of actors' gatherings.
 It was there that he became romantically involved with the actress Lyubov Nikulina-Kositskaya, whom he apparently had in mind as Katerina.
 Judging by the extant Kositskaya's letters, Ostrovsky was madly in love, promising to 'elevate' her 'upon a pedestal'; she expressed reservations, reminding her lover of his duties towards his civil partner.
 After two years of uncertainty Ostrovsky proposed, and Kositskaya rejected him.
 By this time she has been in love with her young follower Sokolov, a flamboyant merchant's son who first squandered his own money, then started spending hers.
 This whole affair proved to be a painful and humiliating experience to Ostrovsky.

 In the early 1860s Ostrovsky met Maria Vasilyevna Vasilyeva, the Maly Theater actress whom he became close with in 1864.
 On New Year's Eve she gave birth to a child, Alexander.
 In August 1866 Mikhail was born; in the end of 1867, a daughter, Maria.
 On 12 February 1869, Ostrovsky and Vasilyeva married.

 Musical adaptations

 Several of Ostrovsky's plays have been turned into operas.
 The play The Storm (Groza) was the inspiration behind Leoš Janáček's opera Káťa Kabanová.
 The most notable Russian opera based on an Ostrovsky play is Nikolai Rimsky-Korsakov's The Snow Maiden (Snegurochka).
-Tchaikovsky also wrote incidental music for this play.
+Tchaikovsky also wrote incidental music for this play as did Tamara Popatenko, among others.
 Ostrovsky is known outside of Russian-speaking countries mostly because of these two works.

 His 1854 comedy Don't Live as You Like was adapted as the tragic opera The Power of the Fiend (premiered in 1871) by Alexander Serov.
 The historical drama The Voyevoda (Dream on the Volga) was transformed into two operas: one by Pyotr Tchaikovsky (as The Voyevoda) and later another by Anton Arensky entitled Dream on the Volga.
 Tchaikovsky also later wrote incidental music for a scene in the play.